qgis/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

 * :kbd:`building`
 * :kbd:`natural` (specifically, water)
-* :kbd:`leisure`
+* :kbd:`landuse`

 You can sample the data your region contains in order to see what kind of results your region will yield.
-If you find that "leisure" returns no result, then feel free to exclude it.
+If you find that "landuse" returns no result, then feel free to exclude it.

 You'll need to write filter expressions for each field to extract the data we